philipp-baumann/leaf-starch-spc/README.md

 ## 1\.
 Reproduce the analysis within the host operating system

 First, download this repository or clone it with git.
+([Git](https://git-scm.com/) is a popular free and open source version control software.
+Simmpy download to get into the spiral.)

 ``` bash
 git clone https://github.com/philipp-baumann/leaf-starch-spc